manideepmamindlapally/manideepmamindlapally.github.io/index.md

 Thanks to some sweet people, I got the opportunity to travel, give invited guest talks and seminar talks at some places (See more on [Talks](talks) tab).
 I have been a reviewer for ITW 2022 conference and TransIT journal.
 On this webpage here, I maintain a list of my publications under the [Publications](publications) tab.
 To get a better insight into my life so far have a look at my [Curriculum Vitae](CV).
 Click on the bubbles at the bottom of the page for my academic and other social links.

 Outside of Academic life, I often find myself engrossed in drawing.
 I always enjoyed scribbling doodles and cartoons on the corners of my class notes.
-Recently, I started doing digital art on my iPad.
-I upload on Instagram [@manideep_doodles](https://www.instagram.com/{{ site.instagram }}), where I am grateful for the support I am receiving.
+Recently, I started doing digital art which I am uploading on Instagram [@manideep_doodles](https://www.instagram.com/{{ site.instagram }}).
 You can also check out the [Art](art) tab.
-I am a big fan of some shonen anime series.
-I religiously follow "One Piece".
+I am a big fan of some Shonen anime series.
+I religiously follow the anime and manga of "One Piece".
 It has influenced my life and actions in many ways.
-The photo above here is actually me cosplaying as Monkey D Luffy, the series' protagonist.
+The photo above here is me cosplaying as Monkey D Luffy, the series' protagonist.

 ---